narengan/cis/faq.md

 When as SSL certificate is installed on a web server, it enables a secure connection between the web server and the browser that connects to it.
 The website's URL is prefixed with "https" instead of "http" and a padlock is shown on the address bar.
 If the website uses an extended validation (EV) certificate, the browser may also show a green address bar.

+## Why do I see a privacy warning?
+The SSL certificates issued by IBM Cloud CIS cover the root domain (example.com) and one level of subdomain (*.example.com).
+If you’re trying to reach a second-level subdomain (*.*.example.com) you will see a privacy warning in your browser, because these host names are not added to the SAN.

+Also, please allow up to 15 minutes for one of our partner Certificates Authorities (CAs) to issue a new certificate.
+You’ll see a privacy warning in your browser if your new certificate has not yet been issued.

 ## What is DDoS?
 A distributed denial-of-service (DDoS) attack is an attempt to make an online service unavailable by overwhelming it with traffic from multiple sources.
 In a DDoS attack, multiple compromised computer systems attack a target such as a server, website, or other network resource, and which affects users of the targeted resource.

 The flood of incoming messages, connection requests, or malformed packets to the target system forces it to slow down or even crash and shut down, thereby denying service to legitimate users or systems.
 DDoS attacks have been carried out by diverse threat actors, ranging from individual criminal hackers to organized crime rings and government agencies.

 ## What do I do if I’m under a DDoS attack?